Canopy Vista

 10

-How often is Canopy Vista actually drawn in a Commander game? ▾
+How often is Canopy Vista drawn in a Commander game? ▾

-In tracked games where Canopy Vista was in the deck, it was drawn in 22% of deck-participations.
-That is normal for a singleton land in a 100-card deck.
-Of the 48 instances we observed in hand, 79% were cast before the game ended — a high conversion rate for a tapland.
+In 321 tracked games where Canopy Vista was in the deck, it was drawn 29% of the time.
+That is typical for a singleton in a 100-card deck.
+Of 104 copies that reached a player's hand, 90% were played before the game ended.
+The remainder are largely a game-length effect: a land drawn in the final turns of a short game often never gets tapped.

 What turn does Canopy Vista typically enter the battlefield? ▾

-Does casting Canopy Vista actually correlate with winning? ▾
+Does casting Canopy Vista correlate with winning? ▾